openfl/www.openfl.org/learn/index.md

 ## Fundamentals

-If you are already familiar with Adobe Flash development with ActionScript 3.0, you should feel right at home with OpenFL.
-If you have never developed using ActionScript 3.0 or Flash before, that's okay because we offer the [OpenFL Developer's Guide](https://books.openfl.org/openfl-developers-guide/) to introduce you to some of the key concepts, classes and interfaces, and other APIs.
+We offer the [OpenFL Developer's Guide](https://books.openfl.org/openfl-developers-guide/) to introduce you to some of the key concepts, classes and interfaces, and other APIs.
 You'll learn the fundamentals of [working with display objects](https://books.openfl.org/openfl-developers-guide/display-programming/), [listening for events](https://books.openfl.org/openfl-developers-guide/handling-events/), [drawing lines, curves, and shapes](https://books.openfl.org/openfl-developers-guide/using-the-drawing-api/), and much more.

 <p style="text-align:center"><a href="https://books.openfl.org/openfl-developers-guide/" target="_blank" class="btn btn-info" role="button">Read the OpenFL Developer's Guide &raquo;</a></p>